scijs/get-pixels/README.md

 ==========
 Given a URL/path, grab all the pixels in an image and return the result as an [ndarray](https://github.com/mikolalysenko/ndarray).
 Works both in browserify and in node.js.

-**Note** On the node side, currently only supports PNG.
+**Note** On the node side, currently only supports PNG and PPM.
 Patches welcome!!!

 Example
 =======